-If you’ve been using BitLocker in your organization, you probably receive some requests from your security department to monitor the status of a device if it gets stolen.
-There’s a couple of ways to achieve this.
+If you’ve been using BitLocker in your organization, you probably receive some requests from your security department to monitor the Bitlocker status of a device if it gets stolen.
+One of them is a free SCCM Bitlocker Report and a free PowerBi Dashboard that we’ve done just for you but there’s a couple of ways to achieve this.

 #1 – MBAM

 The first and recommended one would be to use Microsoft BitLocker Administration and Monitoring (MBAM).
 However, this tool is not free, you need to have Microsoft Desktop Optimization Pack (MDOP).
 Microsoft has also announced that the actual MBAM 2.5 version is getting deprecated soon (Extended support on July 2019).
 So we’ll skip this one for now.

 #2 – Configuration baseline